That’s why I’ve come up with numerous examples to illustrate the varieties of diction and how it can enhance your writing.

 Idiom has two meanings.

-Idiom is sometimes used as a synonym for diction, meaning the specific words a writer uses.
+Idiom is sometimes used as a synonym for diction, meaning the specific word a writer uses.

 It can also refer to a phrase that has a different meaning than the words would imply.